stacks-network/stacks-core/sip/sip-004-materialized-view.md

 Clearly, these are `g`, `j`, and `m`.

 To see how this works, consider finding the block that is four blocks prior to `m`.
-To do so, the Stacks peer consults the ancestor table and sees that `m` is has fork ID 2 whose block list is `[k, l, m]`.
+To do so, the Stacks peer consults the ancestor table and sees that `m` has fork ID 2 whose block list is `[k, l, m]`.
 The block list has only three items, so the problem becomes instead finding the block that is one block back from `k`'s parent.
 From the ancestor table, `k`'s parent is from the fork row